kuhung/manim-mcp-server/README.md

 ## Overview

-This is an MCP (Multi-Modal Command Processor) server that executes Manim animation code and returns the generated video.
+This is an MCP (Model Context Protocol) server that executes Manim animation code and returns the generated video.
 It allows users to send Manim scripts and receive the rendered animation.

 ## Features